 You should also check inside heating and air conditioning ducts, using a flashlight and mirror.
 Black mold spreads easily throughout a home and can travel from room to room through ductwork.
 If you find black mold in any part of your home’s ductwork, the entire system should be inspected.

 Keep in mind that cutting holes in moldy materials can cause the mold to become airborne.
 Once airborne you and your family may breathe it in, and it may contaminate other areas of your home.
 For this reason it may be a better idea to have a professional conduct the inspection.
-They will have the experience and equipment needed to prevent cross contamination.
+They will have the experience and equipment needed to prevent cross contamination, and to find all of the mold.

 The ebook A Homeowner’s Complete Guide to Performing Mold Remediation by mold remediation expert Brian Turner is an excellent resource for any homeowner looking for mold.
 The easy-to-follow, step-by-step instructions are accompanied by photographs that make the process seem simple.
 This book will show you how to search for mold in a safe way so you don't spread or expose yourself to the mold.